amzn/style-dictionary/docs/properties.md

 ![](assets/cti.png)

-Now you can structure your property json files like simple objects:
+Now you can structure your property JSON files like simple objects:

 ```json
 {